top of page

 At this time of the afternoon, we have missed the crest of the crowd.
 There's a quiet hum, and the space feels more intimate.
 We take time to admire the mural-covered ceiling, the artist's recreation of an Amazonian jungle-themed tree, in the center of the room, and we like.

-Outside, the raindrops are sparse.
-Staff busy themselves, drying the outdoor tables, chairs and patio floor.
+Outside, the raindrops have become sparse and staff busy themselves drying the outdoor tables, chairs and patio floor.
 We may well be able to languour the remainder of the afternoon there with another glass or three of something from Waseka Bar.
 Inside, we sense an up note in the atmosphere, too, as tables transition into their evening outfits; tea lights, deep red roses.

-Our mouths, now the homes of a carnival of tropical flavours, the mango and coconut getting jiggy.
-The sorrel sorbet fuels its own conversation, the clementines adding a zesty twist to the desserts' sweetness.
+Our mouths, now the homes of a carnival of tropical flavours, the mango and coconut gets jiggy.
+The sorrel sorbet fuels its own conversation, the clementines add a zesty twist to the desserts' sweetness.

 Though we've resigned ourselves to the fact that the rest of the afternoon will not be spent languorous in the courtyard, our dopamine levels stay high.